What Is Reporting? A Definition, Common Tools, and More

 A CRM, or customer relationship management platform, is a piece of software that allows organizations to build relationships with their prospects, customers, and other contacts.
 A sales team will use a CRM to track their work as they close deals and find new potential customers.
 Support agents might use their CRM to review a customer’s history as they work on support tickets.

-Many CRMs, like HubSpot and Salesforce, have robust reporting features.
+Many CRMs, like HubSpot and Salesforce, have features you’d find in a dedicated reporting tool.
 These can be used to generate sales reports, growth numbers, and more.

 Unito’s Report on Reporting